 2. Using the Template Index API

 The second way to review the index templates currently in use is to use the index template API.
 To do this you will need your Elasticsearch endpoint address and your ApiKey.
 These can be accessed from your dashboard by choosing Stack Settings > Elasticsearch.

-The next step is to write a a curl -x get command to retrieve the mappings from Elasticsearch.
-In your terminal window you can run a command similar to the below.
+The next step is to write a curl -x get command to retrieve the mappings from Elasticsearch.
+In your terminal window, you can run a command similar to the below.

 curl -X GET https://<your-stack-ID>-es.logit.io/_template/?apikey=<your-stack-ApiKey>&pretty

 This will return a JSON output similar to the screenshot below.

 Similar to using Kibana Dev Tools you can also search for a specific template using the index template API.

 To do this you can run a command similar to the below remembering to substitute in your stack ID and stack ApiKey.

 By adding the 'filebeat-*/ ' to the command we can search for only the index templates that contains filebeat-*.